 Treatment with nutrition

 Infections and inflammation caused by irritants can be effectively treated with excellent nutrition.
 Children with repeated bouts of bronchitis during winter time usually fare much better when they are given adequate doses of vitamins.
-A daily multivitamin and bowel tolerance vitamin C will greatly help all through the “cold” season.[1-6] Liposomal vitamin C is available that avoids the laxative effect with huge oral doses.
+A daily multivitamin and bowel tolerance vitamin C will greatly help all through the “cold” season for which we recommend to hire a furnace repair expert to give a tune up to it.[1-6] Liposomal vitamin C is available that avoids the laxative effect with huge oral doses.
 Vitamin C helps to prevent inflammation and has been shown to lower the incidence of inflammation in the lung and COPD .
 Vitamin C helps the immune system to rid the body of viruses and bacteria, and is essential in maintaining and regenerating collagen, the protein that holds together the airways and blood vessels.
 Recovery and repair of airways from a severe cough goes faster with adequate vitamin C and other vitamins and essential nutrients.[5-9] Problems with digestion such as heartburn, that can irritate the airways, can often be cured with an excellent diet that minimizes carbohydrate consumption and contains a good amount of fiber and raw vegetables and fruits.
 Consider juicing raw vegetables for a greater dose of nutrients.
 Avoid taking antacids as they slow the digestive process — which will then proceed more completely, allowing the body to absorb a larger amount of essential nutrients.

 For vitamin A, adequate doses can be found in a multivitamin, either pediatric or adult.
 It helps to prevent inflammation of the bronchial tubes and lungs to lower the risk of pneumonia.
 As huge doses of vitamin A can be toxic, eating brightly colored vegetables (carrots, winter squash, greens) will provide a healthy dose of beta-carotene that the body can convert to vitamin A when needed.
 Doses of vitamin D should be given proportional to body weight (30 IU/pound/day), so adults should take 2,000-5,000 IU/day, and more when stressed by severe illness.
 Infants should be given 200-800 IU/day — chewable tablets are a good way to give the doses.
 To make sure the dose is adequate after taking vitamin D for several months, one can get a blood test of the 25-OH vitamin D level — this is quick and easy.
 Adequate magnesium (taken in the preferred chloride form at dose of 3 mg/pound/day or 50-100 mg/day for toddlers, 300-600 mg/day for adults) is essential to help vitamin D be utilized by the body.
 Magnesium also helps to prevent asthma and other serious conditions associated with lung inflammation.
 Taking vitamin D and magnesium should be started before the fall flu season arrives.
 Liquid magnesium chloride is available online and an appropriate dose for an infant or small child can be prepared by diluting and adding to juice.
 Although not appropriate when a little one is very sick, a bath with Epsom salts (magnesium sulfate) is an easy and inexpensive way to get magnesium for both children and adults.
 Zinc (adult dose, 50 mg/day) is known to help prevent viral infections and quicken recovery.
 Since vitamin D is a fat soluble vitamin, its level in the body rises and falls slowly, so rather than trying to remember to give a very small dose every day, it is easier to give an infant or toddler a larger dose (1,000-2,000 IU) once per week.
 To give better absorption, vitamin D should be taken with food, for example at breakfast or dinner.
 Adequate doses of vitamin D and magnesium, taken over several months, especially in the winter and early spring, reduce the risk of severe respiratory tract infections.
 [9,10]